resir014/resir014.xyz/src/content/about.md

 lead: "Hey, call me Resi!
 I'm a web developer."
 ---

 I started getting into web development when I self-learned HTML and CSS back in high school.
-I currently work as a junior web developer for [C88 Financial Technologies](https://www.c88fin.com/), a well-known player in the Indonesian fintech industry.

 I love open-source software, and I have been extensively contributing to the community for years.
 One of the biggest contributions I've made was to support the Indonesian localisation effort for the [Brackets editor](http://brackets.io/).
 On top of that, I also have many other utilities and personal projects that I host on my GitHub profile.